Updated: Dec 19, 2022

 Matching activities.
 Match vocabulary words to definitions, for example.
 You can leave the matching pieces face up if there is a lot or the activity is difficult, or have students play it concentration style.

-- Card Games – For example, you can teach your students to play “Go Fish” to match present to irregular past tense verbs.
-This is sort of a variation of a matching activity
+Card Games – For example, you can teach your students to play “Go Fish” to match present to irregular past tense verbs.

 Once again, games are not just for kids!
 Fun goes a long way in helping your students to relax.
 Stress actually hinders learning, and so fun can open their minds to learn.
 However, you will want to adjust certain activities to be appropriate for adults.
-You want to be careful to demonstrate respect towards your students and not treat them like children.
+You want to be careful to demonstrate respect towards your students and not treat them like children, although we could all use a little fun!
 Games can be used as warm-ups, review activities, or event as a transition between activities to break up the pace.
 Here are some ideas:

 1. Hot Seat